Eco House

 - planning inspector

-In September 2012 we obtained planning consent after appeal for a house in Suffolk under this clause.
-It is one of the first houses in England to be granted approval under what was then clause 55 and is now Paragraph 80 of the National Planning Policy Framework.
+In September 2012 we obtained planning consent after appeal for a house in Suffolk under paragraph 84 of the NPPF (then paragraph 55).
+It is one of the first houses in England to be granted approval under this clause of the National Planning Policy Framework.

 'The timber clad west facing façade in particular would be a striking addition to the open landscape, with the interplay of the zinc boxed window and shuttered openings adding to its sculptural qualities.'